christilden/craftinginterpreters/README.md

 # craftinginterpreters
-Building and interpreter and compiler!
+Building an interpreter and compiler!

 # Dependencies
 1. java 1.7+